syncfusion-content/wpf-docs/wpf/XlsIo/Cell-or-Range-Formatting.md

 {% endhighlight %}

-> Note: Applying custom styles will override the original styles.
+N> Applying custom styles will override the original styles.
 See Also_ Global Styles

 ## Apply Global Style